 Why perform a full or partial condenser tube inspection?

-When percentage inspections are required, TesTex also provides manual Eddy Current testing using our TesTex TX-4400 Multifrequency Multichannel ECT System, IRIS ultrasonic inspections and video borescoping services.
+- When percentage inspections are required, TesTex also provides manual Eddy Current testing using our TX-4400 Multifrequency Multichannel ECT System, IRIS ultrasonic inspections and video borescoping services.

-TesTex can also provide tube cleaning and tube cut-out and plugging services when requested by a client.
+- TesTex can also provide tube cleaning, cut-out and plugging services when requested by a client.

 - Find the trouble tubes before they find you.
-Our system will very quickly detect and quantify flaws in tubing made of brass, copper-nickel, stainless steel, copper, titanium, AL6XN, Aluminum Brass, etc
+Our system will very quickly detect and quantify flaws in tubing made of brass, copper-nickel, stainless steel, copper, titanium, AL6XN, aluminum, etc.

 - Find tubes with holes/leaks that don’t show up on hydro checks due to clogging and thermal expansion issues